Amplifying the randomness of weak sources correlated with devices: SV-condition for no-signaling boxes and the relation between the true and the observed Bell value

+\begin{remark} {It should be noted that any conditional probability is well defined only if the event in its condition is of non-zero probability.
+Therefore we can consider $P(S=s|O=o, S'=s')$ only for $o$ and $s'$ such that $P(O=o,S'=s')\neq 0$, which means that for an input $s'$ we can obtain an output $o$ with some positive probability.} \end{remark}

-} \begin{remark} \end{remark}
+\begin{remark} \end{remark}

-Assuming condition (\ref{eq:SVforBoxes_S}), which we henceforth call the SV-condition for boxes, we certainly assume less than independence between the source and device.
-Note that the SV-condition for boxes is clearly violated in the toy example from Section II.
-Indeed, suppose that there are some testers who obtain further bits from the SV source denoted by the variable $S'$ (so that $p_{\min} \leq P(S'=s'|S=s) \leq p_{\max}$ and conversely $\zeta_{\min} \leq P(S=s|S'=s') \leq \zeta_{\max}$ for some $\zeta_{\min}, \zeta_{\max} \in (0,1)$, whose explicit forms are derived in Appendix I) and input them into the box.
-When they input $S'=s$ and observe an output that does not mimic the PR box, i.e. $O \neq o_{PR}$, then due to the perfect correlations between $S$ and $L_{ij}$ they know that $S \neq s$, i.e., we have
+Assuming condition (\ref{eq:SVforBoxes_S}), which we henceforth call the SV-condition for boxes, we certainly assume less than independence between the source and the device.
+Note that the SV-condition for boxes is clearly violated in the toy example from Section \ref{sec:motivation}.
+Indeed, suppose that there are some testers who obtain further bits from the SV source denoted by the variable $S'$ (so that $p_{\min} \leq P(S'=s'|S=s) \leq p_{\max}$ and conversely $\zeta_{\min} \leq P(S=s|S'=s') \leq \zeta_{\max}$ for some $\zeta_{\min}, \zeta_{\max} \in (0,1)$, whose explicit forms are derived in Appendix \ref{appendix1}) and input them into the box.
+When they input $S'=s$ and observe an output that does not mimic the PR box, which we denote by $O \neq o_{PR}$, then due to the perfect correlations between $S$ and $L_{ij}$ they know that $S \neq s$, i.e., we have